suestacey/GetCleanClassProject/README.md

 3. CodeBook.pdf
 Description of variables, data and process for creating the independent data set

-to examine the data in the tidyData.csv, run this command at the R prompt:
+to examine the data in the tidyData.txt, run this command at the R prompt:
->tidyData<-read.txt("tidyData.csv")
+>tidyData<-read.table("tidyData.txt",header=TRUE)